stakeada/homepage/index.md

 # Hardware Requirements

-This is a reliable cardano stake pool focused on providing maximum security.

-We're using a dedicated root server on `Hetzner <https://www.hetzner.com/dedicated-rootserver>`__, which has the following characteristics:
+We're using a dedicated root server on [Hetzner](https://www.hetzner.com/dedicated-rootserver), which has the following characteristics:

 | Item               | Value               |
 |:-------------------|:--------------------|